LinuzJ/stock-screening-app/README.md

 The application gathers data from Yahoo Finance API, sorts and visualizes it in a user friendly manner.

 The user can analyze the chosen stock, change themes and lots more.
+More instructions can be found under the "Settings" tab in the upper left corner.

 ## Built With